Claude Shannon: Logic circuits

 In 1932, Shannon entered the University of Michigan, where he was introduced to the work of George Boole.
 He graduated in 1936 with two bachelor's degrees: one in electrical engineering and the other in mathematics.

-In 1936, Shannon began his graduate studies in electrical engineering at MIT, where he worked on Vannevar Bush's differential analyzer, an early analog computer.
+In 1936, Shannon began his graduate studies in electrical engineering at the Massachusetts Institute of Technology (MIT), where he worked on Vannevar Bush's differential analyzer, which was an early analog computer that was composed of electromechanical parts and could solve differential equations.
 While studying the complicated ad hoc circuits of this analyzer, Shannon designed switching circuits based on Boole's concepts.
-In 1937, he wrote his master's degree thesis, A Symbolic Analysis of Relay and Switching Circuits.
-A paper from this thesis was published in 1938.
-In this work, Shannon proved that his switching circuits could be used to simplify the arrangement of the electromechanical relays that were used during that time in telephone call routing switches.
+In 1937, he wrote his master's degree thesis, A Symbolic Analysis of Relay and Switching Circuits, with a paper from this thesis published in 1938.
+A revolutionary work for switching circuit theory, in it Shannon diagramed switching circuits that could implement the essential operators of Boolean algebra.
+Then he proved that his switching circuits could be used to simplify the arrangement of the electromechanical relays that were used during that time in telephone call routing switches.
 Next, he expanded this concept, proving that these circuits could solve all problems that Boolean algebra could solve.
-In the last chapter, he presented diagrams of several circuits, including a 4-bit full adder.
+In the last chapter, he presented diagrams of several circuits, including a digital 4-bit full adder.
+His work differed significantly from the work of previous engineers such as Akira Nakashima, who still relied on the existent circuit theory of the time and took a grounded approach.
+Shannon's ideas were more abstract and relied on mathematics, thereby breaking new ground with his work, with his approach dominating modern-day electrical engineering.